When do you use may be or maybe?

 But when it comes time for you to proofread your draft, take your time and check that you are using each one correctly.

-As with all parts of speech in the English language, your knowledge will always help write better.
+As with all parts of speech in the English language, your knowledge will always help you write better.

 If you are not sure, maybe it’s time to brush up on your grammar.